interledgerjs/ilp/README.md

 This is a low-level interface to ILP, largely intended for building ILP into other [Application layer](https://github.com/interledger/rfcs/tree/master/0001-interledger-architecture) protocols.

-For a simple, high-level interface see the [Wallet Client](https://github.com/interledger/five-bells-wallet-client).

 #### The ILP Client does:

-* Generate payment requests on the receiving side, including handling [Crypto Condition](https://github.com/interledger/rfcs/tree/master/0002-crypto-conditions) generation and fulfillment
+* Generate payment requests on the receiving side, including handling [Crypto Condition](https://github.com/interledger/rfcs/tree/master/0002-crypto-conditions) generation and fulfillment (using the [Interactive Transport Protocol (ITP)](https://github.com/interledger/rfcs/blob/master/0011-interactive-transport-protocol/0011-interactive-transport-protocol.md) )
-* Pay for payment requests on the sending side*
+* Pay for payment requests on the sending side
-* Quote and send payments through multiple ledger types (this library extends the functionality of [`ilp-core`](https://github.com/interledger/js-ilp-core))
+* Quote and send payments through multiple ledger types (using [`ilp-core`](https://github.com/interledger/js-ilp-core))

 #### The ILP Client does **not** handle:

 * Account discovery
 * Amount negotiation
 * Communication of requests from recipient to sender

+For a higher-level interface that includes the above features, see the [Wallet Client](https://github.com/interledger/five-bells-wallet-client).

 ## Installation